14 days of nature, wine and Aboriginal cultures

 Day 10: Coober Pedy to Flinders Ranges

 The extraordinary Adnyamathanha country of the Ikara-Flinders Ranges is estimated to be 800 million years old, and is among the outback's loveliest landscapes with its rust-coloured gorges and carpets of wildflowers framed by looming purple peaks.
-There’s a lot to take in on the all-day drive from Coober Pedy to the magnificent natural amphitheatre of Wilpena Pound, from shimmering salt lakes to emus and kangaroos wandering among the wide open space.
-Spend the night at Wilpena Pound Resort, which offers camping facilities, safari tents with ensuite bathrooms and resort rooms, as well as a Welcome to Country by a Yura staff member and Aboriginal guided tours to explore this incredible landscape.
+There’s a lot to take in on the all-day seven-hour drive from Coober Pedy to the magnificent natural amphitheatre of Wilpena Pound, from shimmering salt lakes to emus and kangaroos wandering among the wide-open space.
+Spend the night at Wilpena Pound Resort, which offers camping facilities, safari tents with ensuite bathrooms and resort rooms.

 Day 11: Flinders Ranges to Barossa Valley